splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 Select the :guilabel:`Actions` menu icon next the team name, then select :menuselection:`Delete Team`.

 #.
-Observability Cloud displays a dialog box that asks you to confirm the deletion.
-Click :guilabel:`Delete`.
+Splunk Observability Cloud displays a dialog box that asks you to confirm the deletion.
+Select :guilabel:`Delete`.

 The team no longer appears in the list of teams.